Rusali28/HTML-webpage/README.md

 - Running the html file:

-        + Open index.html on your IDE
+        * Open index.html on your IDE
-        + right click to select View-In-File-Explorer, open the chrome file from your file explorer to view the webpage (I have used VS Code as my IDE)
+        * right click to select View-In-File-Explorer
+        * open the chrome file from your file explorer to view the webpage (I have used VS Code as my IDE)